 To answer these questions, make sure to sit down with your partner representatives and ask them how they expect to engage with your business.
 Make sure that your content is easy to find, actionable, and available on demand.

-Choose Which Type of Partner to Work With
+Choose Which Type of Channel Partner to Work With

 Before choosing partners to network with, there are a couple of things to consider.